 4. Which brands are at the show?
 Leading luxury watch brands exhibiting at Baselworld include Rolex, Omega, TAG Heuer, Breitling, Patek Philippe, and Breguet.
 Top jewelry and fashion houses with a strong presence in the world of watches such as Chopard, Harry Winston, Bulgari, Louis Vuitton, Chanel, Gucci and Dior also show their latest creations.
 Companies that supply manufacturers also exhibit.
 If you’re wondering why brands like Cartier, IWC, Jaeger-LeCoultre and Panerai are not attending, they, and several others, have their own show in Geneva called the Salon International de la Haute Horlogerie, or SIHH.

 5. What happens at Baselworld?
 The show is first and foremost where buyers for leading retailers meet with brands to see the new collections and place orders for new products.
 The show also generates tremendous publicity as brands and their PR firms hold press conferences, issue press releases, and meet with editors and journalists.
 Leading media outlets the world over report on the latest product launches and trends.

 6. Is Baselworld open to the public?
 Yes.
 You can purchase tickets at the show and in advance online.
-The cost for the 2017 show is 60 Swiss francs for a one-day ticket, and SF150 for a pass good for the full show.
+The cost for the 2018 show is 60 Swiss francs for a one-day ticket, and SF150 for a pass good for the full show.
 Check the official site for complete details.
-Note that the SIHH show mentioned above is not open to the public.
+Note that the SIHH show mentioned above is only open to the public on one day.

 7. What will I see at the show?
 More wristwatches and jewelry that you’ve ever seen in your life, in all price ranges.
 Established brands exhibit in building-size, multi-story booths, while smaller brands and newcomers are housed in more modest surroundings.